 You have a right to refuse to take the HGN test, as well as all other roadside tests.
 Mind you, if you refuse, you will likely go to jail.
 But at least the State's evidence against you will be minimal.

 I love attacking police officers when it comes to their training and experience with the HGN test.
 Their training, for the most part, is pathetic.
 Only a trained physician should really be permitted to administer the HGN test.
 But the State of the law in Florida permits police officers to administer this scientific test on DUI suspects.

 Imagine - a 22-year-old police officer with only his basic police academy DUI training under his belt, administering a test whereby he is going to determine your level of intoxication by studying and measuring the movements of your eye?

-I am a South Florida DUI attorney who practices in Miami-Dade and Broward County.
+I am a Miami-Dade County DUI attorney who practices in Miami-Dade and Broward County.
 I fight every DUI because the penalties are so harsh.
 First DUI penalties include a mandatory conviction and six-month license suspension.
 Second DUI penalties may include mandatory jail time.
 Third and subsequent DUIs can be charged as felonies.
 And DUIs with serious bodily injury (SBI) or death (DUI manslaughter) can land you in prison for years.

 Police and prosecutors in Miami and Broward are notoriously tough on DUIs.
 And with DUI penalties being set by the legislature, judges have no room for discretion, nor do prosecutors.
 The sentences are what they are - plain and simple.